DjangoGirls/tutorial/en/deploy/README.md

 <!--TODO: maybe do ssh keys installs in install party, and point ppl who dont have it to an extension -->

 Your code is now on GitHub.
 Go and check it out!
-You'll find it's in fine company – [Django](https://github.com/django/django), the [Django Girls Tutorial](https://github.com/DjangoGirls/tutorial), and many other great open source software projects also host their code on GitHub. :)
+You'll find it's in fine company – [Django](https://github.com/django/django), the [DjangoFest Tutorial](https://github.com/DjangoGirls/tutorial), and many other great open source software projects also host their code on GitHub. :)

 {% include "/deploy/pythonanywhere.md" %}